xlwings/xlwings/docs/datastructures.rst

 Data Structures Tutorial
 ========================

-This page gives you a quick introduction to the most common use cases and default behaviour of xlwings when reading and writing values.
+This tutorial gives you a quick introduction to the most common use cases and default behaviour of xlwings when reading and writing values.
 For an in-depth documentation of how to control things using the ``options`` method, have a look at :ref:`converters`.

 Single Cells